 An Experienced Hand

 I have to say that coaching young investors comes naturally to me.
-I do it regularly with my own daughters, ages 20 and 23, both of whom decided to become finance majors.
+I do it regularly with my own daughters, both of whom decided to become finance majors.

 In fact, roughly 10 years ago, I started talking to them about the importance of avoiding debt and putting their money to work in the markets.